 - Set up custom channels: This gives you a better sense of what's working and not working to generate income on your site.

 If you offer products or services on your website, you may find that some ads Google delivers come from your competitors.
 Another issue that can occur is ads that may not be completely legitimate or they might offend your market.
 To prevent these offers from showing up on your site, Google AdSense allows you to block up to 200 URLs from appearing on your site.
 The challenge of blocking URLs is two-fold.

 - You don't know what ads are running on your site until you see them there.

 - Since you can't click on your own links (to the get the URL), you need to be careful about obtaining the URL to block.
 The best way to get the link so you can block it in AdSense is to right-click the link, select Copy Link Address, and paste it into a document or text editor (i.e., Notepad).
 The Google URL is long, but within it is the URL of the page the ad goes to.
 Copy that URL and paste it into your AdSense blocked ads account.

 Other Programs Besides AdSense

-Coaching or Consulting: As an expert in your topic, you're in a good position to help people beyond the information you provide on your website/blog, to offer more in depth help through coaching or consulting.
+- Coaching or Consulting: As an expert in your topic, you're in a good position to help people beyond the information you provide on your website or blog.
+You can offer more in-depth help through coaching or consulting.

-Sponsors: When you have a good amount of traffic and terrific influence over your audience, other companies will pay to sponsor your website.
-They can sponsor your entire site, which would cost them more, or a single page.
-Some just have advertising.
+- Sponsors: When you have a good amount of traffic and influence over your audience, other companies will pay to sponsor your website.
+They can sponsor your entire site or a single page or post.

 As you can see, there are many ways to earn income from a website or blog.
-But many require that you have traffic and an audience that is paying attention to you before they make any money.
+But many require that you have significant traffic before you'll make money.
 This is where AdSense is a good beginning monetization option.
-You don't have to create anything, it's free to join, and it's easy to add the ad code to your website.
+You don't have to create anything, you can join the day you start your blog or website, it's free, and it's easy to add the ad code to your website.